+Sometimes we get asked about ‘commercial vs residential roofing shingles.’
 The terms ‘commercial grade’ and ‘heavy duty’ comes-up frequently in the construction business, including roofing.
-Sometimes folks ask us for ‘commercial grade’ roofing shingles.
+Sometimes folks ask us for ‘commercial’ roofing shingles.
 They’re under the impression the shingles they see on commercial buildings, such as their dentist’s office, is stronger or ‘commercial grade’.
 This isn’t the fact.

 Technically, there’s no difference between commercial and residential roofing shingles.
 The shingles you see on your dentist’s roof are the exact same shingles you can get for your home.
 They are not ‘commercial’, or heavy duty, or stronger in any way.
 You can, however, get better or lesser shingles, but better shingles can be installed on any roof that’s within the correct pitch range.

-Quick Answer: There’s no difference between commercial and residential shingles.
+Quick Answer: There’s no difference between commercial vs residential roofing shingles.
 Commercial shingles are normal shingles installed onto a commercial building.

 Installation of all asphalt shingles are also the same.
 Roofing shingles on a commercial building are installed the exact same way as on your home.
 We don’t use ‘commercial’ nails if the shingles are being installed onto a commercial building.
 The only difference between commercial and residential roofing shingles, is where they’re installed.
 Roofing shingles installed onto a commercial roof, might be referred to ‘commercial roofing shingles‘.
 Roofing shingles installed onto a residential roof, might be referred to ‘residential roofing shingles’, however, often they aren’t.